krishna2/krishna2.github.io/vyasa.md

 - Vishnu Sahasaranamam : In which King Yudhishtira asks Bhishma (who is on his deathbed) six questions.
 Bhishma’s reply involves the same Lord Vishnu as the answer for all the six questions and he goes on to list 1000 names of the Lord.

-At this point if you are wondering how come MB has so much, it is not without reason that it is the longest epic comprising 100,000+ shlokas (verses) and just for an idea for comparison of the size alone that would be six times the length of the Iliad and Odyssey combined.
+At this point if you are wondering how come Mahabharata has so much, it is not without reason that it is the longest epic comprising 100,000+ shlokas (verses) and just for an idea for comparison of the size alone that would be six times the length of the Iliad and Odyssey combined.

 There is a saying that goes “BharatO panchamO Vedaha” that Mahabharatha is the Fifth Veda.
 There is another saying that praises it as “Na Bharatha Na Bharatha" - what did not happen in Mahabharata did not happen in India since it seems to have an outline of every plot one can think of.